MycroftAI/documentation/_pages/audio-troubleshooting.md

 `alsamixer` is a command-line utility to adjust volume and muting of both inputs and outputs.

+`pulseaudio -k` kills the current instance of pulseaudio.

+`pulseaudio --start` will start pulseaudio.

+`pavucontrol` is a GUI mixer client for X.

+`pacmd` is an interactive shell version of `pactl`.
+Use `help` to see more once in the shell.

 ### Will my device work